 Staff, leadership and volunteers at the Massachusetts Farm Bureau Federation (MFBF) have once again demonstrated their excellence as the organization made a clean sweep of the American Farm Bureau Federation’s State Awards of Excellence.
 These annual awards are meant to recognize state Farm Bureaus that have gone above in beyond in their implementation and completion of projects in four program areas.

-“The strength of Farm Bureau comes from our staff, leadership and membership base and these awards help to demonstrate that,” said MFBF President Mark Amato.
-“For more than a decade, we have made a clean sweep of these awards and I am proud to see this continue.
-I’m already looking forward to a productive 2020, in which many of these programs will be continued and new projects will be undertaken to further our organization’s goals and mission.”
+“The strength of Farm Bureau comes from our staff, leadership and membership base and these awards help to demonstrate that,” said MFBF President Mark Amato, who manages Verrill Farm in Concord.
+“For several years, we have made a clean sweep of these awards and I am proud to see this continue.
+I’m already looking forward to a productive 2019, in which many of these programs will be continued and new projects will be undertaken to further our organization’s goals and mission.”

 The programs areas include advocacy; membership value; leadership and business development; and engagement and outreach.
 To apply a state Farm Bureau must submit a written application that explains the programs in each of these areas that the organization implemented and completed during the past year.
 Measurement of results are also submitted and taken into consideration.